skramm/homog2d/manual.md

 pt.draw( mat );
 ```

-Please note that for lines, this will draw a line spanning the whole image, as opposed to
-the Opencv function `cv::line()` that actually draws a **segment** only.
-For points, this will just draw a small cross: 2 H/V lines.

-These two functions support a second optional argument of type `CvDrawParams` that holds various parameters for drawing.
+These drawing functions support a second optional argument of type `CvDrawParams` that holds various parameters for drawing.
 So you can for example set the color and line width with:
 ```C++
 li.draw( mat, CvDrawParams().setThickness(2 /* pixels */).setColor(r,g,b) );